MohdHoiruttmim/belajar/README.md

 ### TO get upadate from remote repo to local
 git config --global  pull.ff true

+// to update in local
 git pull [remote] [branch]

+// to update in repository
+git push
 ### End page